KhaledCOE-411/Code-Lab-2-Embedded/README.md

 ## Debouncing

-Debouncing makes the button more reliable because one physical press can quickly switch between HIGH and LOW more than once.
-The 250 ms lockout makes sure that one real press only changes the system state once.
+Debouncing makes the button more reliable because one physical button press can quickly switch between HIGH and LOW multiple times.

+The 250 ms lockout makes sure that one real button press only changes the system state once.

+Without debouncing, one button press could be detected as multiple presses.

 ## Hysteresis

-Hysteresis makes the light alarm more reliable because the sensor value can move slightly up and down when it is close to the threshold.
-Using two different switching limits stops the LED from turning ON and OFF very quickly.
+Hysteresis makes the light alarm more reliable because the sensor value can slightly move up and down when it is close to the threshold.

+Two different switching limits are used around the threshold.

+This stops the LED from turning ON and OFF very quickly when the light value is close to the threshold.

 ## Development Stages